sgagliano/GeneBurden/README.md

 ###### Notes on input data
 This script supports VCF.gz and BCF formats (both need to be indexed).

 If your input file is in SAV format, convert to BCF using `sav2bcf.sh`

+Optional: use output from `make_regions_file.py` to only extract variants in regions of interest for the burden test.
+See the notes in the script for details.